INNISBROOK HIGHLANDS NORTH GOLF COURSE (727-942-2000)

 beautiful clubhouse with pro shop, restaurant, putting green and nearby driving range.
 A beautiful outdoor terrace and Bamboo's Lounge are adjacent.
 In addition to the Highlands

-clubhouse, there are separate full service facilities at Innisbrook for the Copperhead (annual home to the PGA Tour's Chrysler Championship) and the Island Golf Courses..
+clubhouse, there are separate full service facilities at Innisbrook for the Copperhead (annual home to the PGA TOUR's Valspar Championship presented by BB&T-click here for more information), and the Island Golf Courses.

 The picturesque terrain on the Highlands north is a perfect setting for this well balanced layout that features mild undulations along an equal number of tree lined and water holes.